5: Shiro

 22:34, Firstsol 12th M5, 2226

-Falling asleep in the arms of hypothermia never to wake again doesn't sound too bad compared to my usual vision of death: being pulsed by a warden for eating my patients.
+Falling asleep in the arms of hypothermia never to wake again doesn't sound too bad compared to how I usually envisage my death: being pulsed by a warden for eating my patients.

-Hope galvanises me.
-Unfortunately for me, I'm not a cunning strategist capable of executing a hopeful plan.
+Unfortunately for me, I'm not a strategist capable of executing a hopeful plan.
 I'm a parasite trying to befriend a criminal.
 How exactly does a murderous doctor ingratiate xemself with an ore thief whose head is implanted with moribund meatware?

 I lean against the mattress and peep up at my thief.
 "Can I try some shade?"

 He stares at me like I've just asked him to throw me headfirst into the blizzard.
-Then he laughs.
-He offers me his shade pen.
+Then he laughs, tipping his shade pen towards my mouth.

-I push my lips tight against the mouthpiece and suck.
-A puff of shade fumes billows out as I hiccup.
+He steadies the pen as I push my lips tight against the mouthpiece and suck.
+I hiccup, sending a puff of shade fumes billowing into his face.
 It feels good.
-Not exactly good.
-More that a distinctive lack of feeling bad hits me.
+Not exactly good, but more that a distinctive lack of feeling bad hits me.
 Each drag of shade into my lungs brings with it the absence of feeling anything at all.
 Why haven't I been sucking shade all my life?

 My thief asks in a shade-drawl, "What's your name?"